 GCS rents space for most of its athletic competitions.
-Co-ed soccer and flag football are played at GCS.
 At the beginning of each season, there will be a parent/coach/student meeting to explain the policies and procedures and the schedule for practices and games with the Athletic Director.